 - A. Complaint.
 An employee or former employee as defined in A.R.S. § 38-531 who wishes to file a complaint shall, no later than 10 calendar days after the effective date of the alleged prohibited personnel practice that is the subject of the complaint, file a written complaint with the Board in accordance with A.R.S. § 38-532.
 The complaint shall include: - 1.
-The complainant's name, telephone number, address, and email address, if applicable; - 2.
-The name, telephone number, address, and email address of the complainant's representative, if applicable; - 3.
-A concise statement of the facts constituting the alleged prohibited personnel practice; - The name of the agency or employee believed to have knowingly committed the prohibited personnel practice; and - 5.
-The date and place of the alleged prohibited personnel practice. - B. Change of address.
-A complainant or respondent shall notify the Board in writing of a change of address or telephone number within five business days of the change.
-If written notice is not provided, future notices by the Board that are sent to the complainant's or respondent's prior address shall be deemed to have been received. - \leftarrow B. Routing of complaint.
-The Board shall provide a copy of a complaint to the respondent within five business days from the date of filing, and not less than 20 days before the hearing. - D-C. Amending a complaint.
+The complainant's name, telephone number, address, and e-mail address, if applicable; - 2.
+The name, telephone number, address, and e-mail address of the complainant's representative, if applicable; - 3.
+A concise statement of the facts constituting the alleged prohibited personnel practice; - 4.
+The name of the agency or employee believed to have knowingly committed the prohibited personnel practice; and - 5.
+The date and place of the alleged prohibited personnel practice. - B. Routing of complaint.
+The Board shall provide a copy of a complaint to the respondent within five business days from the date of filing, and not less than 20 days before the hearing. - C. Amending a complaint.
 A complainant may move to amend a complaint.
 An amendment shall relate only to the facts and circumstances under the original complaint and shall not relate to new causes of action.
-The hearing officer shall grant or deny the motion or shall refer the motion to the Board for disposition. - E D. Hearing officer.
+The hearing officer shall grant or deny the motion or shall refer the motion to the Board for disposition. - D. Hearing officer.
 The Board, including any member of the Board, may assign a complaint or may direct staff to assign a complaint to a hearing officer for hearing.
 When a complaint is assigned to a hearing officer, the hearing officer is the authorized representative of the Board and is empowered to grant or refuse extensions of time, to set proceedings for hearing, to conduct the hearing, and to take any action in connection with the proceedings that the Board is authorized by law to take other than making the final findings of fact, conclusions of law, and order.
-The assignment of a complaint to a hearing officer does not preclude the Board, including any member of the Board, from withdrawing the assignment and the Board conducting the hearing or from reassigning the complaint to another hearing officer. - E. Ex parte communications.
+The assignment of a complaint to a hearing officer does not preclude the Board, including any member of the Board, from withdrawing the assignment and the Board conducting the hearing officer. - E. Ex parte communications.
 A party shall not communicate, either directly or indirectly, with the hearing officer about any substantive issue in pending matter unless: - a.
 All parties are present; - b.
-It is during a scheduled proceedings, where an absent party fails to appear after proper notice; or - c.
-It is written by request or motion with copies to all parties.
+It is during a scheduled proceedings, where an - absent party fails to appear after proper notice; or c.
+It is written by request or motion with copies to - all parties. - F. Request to strike hearing officer.
+A party may request to change the hearing officer assigned to hear a complaint by filing a request in writing with the Board within five business days after receipt of the first hearing notice.
+The request shall state the reasons for the change of hearing officer.
+The Board shall not grant a change of hearing officer unless the party demonstrates a clear case of bias or prejudice. - G. Notice of hearing.
+The Board shall provide the complainant and respondent with written notice of the time, date, and place of hearing of a complaint, the docket number assigned by the